ccf-citi/ioexplorer-wiki/README.md

 ### Internals

 Look under the hood at the [Clinical Fields](internals/clinical-fields.md) and [Enumerated Types](internals/enumerated-types.md) to learn about the available clinical data fields and see how to refer to them.

+Check out the included [Gene Sets](internals/genesets.md) to see the source of each set as well as the included genes.